stennety/mywebsite/_posts/2018-02-06-durations-avoid-numbers-without-the-format.md

 ---
-layout: post
+layout: "post"
-title: Durations - Avoid numbers without the format
+title: "Durations - Avoid numbers without the format"
 ---

 Durations are easy to understand.
 They are the timespan between two timestamps.
 But they are hard to manage, because different APIs need different formats: milliseconds? seconds?
 Also they should be human readable.

 <!--more-->

 ## Formats